 Scrapers then grab data, such as “John Bardeen” for firstHeading selector on this Wikipedia page:

-No-code scraper tools allow users to click on website elements to define the data field they want to scrape.
+No-code web data scraper tools allow users to click on website elements to define the data field they want to scrape.
 The whole data markup dance happens in the background.

 In the next section, you will learn how to scrape web pages in minutes without a line of code.

-The easiest way to extract data from the web is with no-code scraper tools.
+The easiest way to extract data from the web is with no-code data scraper tools.

-First, download Bardeen or alternative web scraping tools.
+First, download Bardeen or the alternative web scraping tools.

 💡 Scroll down to see the best scraper tools and the comparison.